damian-andrzej/CICD-Docker-for-python-webapp/README.md

 - EC2 machine (us-east1/t2-micro)
 - SSH key
 - security group/ami user with permissions
-- docker packages
+- docker packages (by ansible)

+Its good practice to provision infra by terraform but not configuration and additional packages for this purpose we should use config propagation tools like ansible or packer.
-Lets create a security group for ec2 instance.
-We need ssh access for administration and port 5000 access for app availability
+Lets create a vpc,security group, internet gateway, route table for ec2 instance.
+We need ssh access for administration and port 5000 access for app availability.
+Crucial step is to associate IG with VP, without this step we wont be able to connect to machine.
+Key name is important also because we must have private key for this credential before we ran the script.
+Its not possible to gather it after the creation!!.

 ```
 provider "aws" {